wintercms/docs/services-session.md

 #### Reserved keys

-October uses the `flash` session key internally, so you should not add an item to the session by that name.
+Winter uses the `flash` session key internally, so you should not add an item to the session by that name.

 <a name="session-usage"></a>
 ## Session usage